Peyton Manning: 2013 season: Fifth MVP and Super Bowl XLVIII appearance

 Manning passed for at least 400 yards in a record-tying three games, matching Dan Marino's 1984 season.
 They had more 50-point games in a season than any other team in NFL history, with three.
 Four Broncos receivers recorded at least ten touchdowns—an NFL record—and Manning set a season record with nine games with four or more touchdown passes.

 His 115.1 passer rating ranks seventh all time and he joined Brady as the only two quarterbacks at the time to achieve a passer rating of 110.0 or higher in more than one season.
 The Broncos went on to win their Divisional Round playoff game against the San Diego Chargers by a score of 24–17.
-Manning finished 25 of 36 for 230 passing yards, one touchdown, and one interception.
+Manning finished 25 of 36 for 230 passing yards, two touchdowns, and one interception.

 In another postseason meeting between Manning and Brady, the Broncos defeated the New England Patriots in the AFC Championship by a score of 26–16.
 Manning was 32-of-43 for 400 passing yards and two passing touchdowns in the victory.
 Manning became the third starting quarterback to make the Super Bowl with two teams after Craig Morton and Kurt Warner.

 In Super Bowl XLVIII, the Broncos lost to the Seattle Seahawks by a score of 43–8.
 Manning was up against the Seahawks' young starting quarterback Russell Wilson, who idolized Manning and attended one of Manning's passing camps as a teenager, and later met Manning at a Broncos pre-draft interview.
 The Seahawks' number one ranked defense proved too much for the Broncos' number one ranked offense to overcome, while the Broncos' defense also struggled due to injuries.
 The Broncos' first play from scrimmage set the tone for the game.
 While Manning was stepping forward to call an audible, center Manny Ramirez snapped the ball too early and it flew past Manning's head into the end zone, where running back Knowshon Moreno recovered it, but was then downed for a safety.
 Manning set a Super Bowl record with 34 completions (broken by Tom Brady the following year in Super Bowl XLIX), but the record-setting offense did not record a first down until the second quarter, and did not score any points until the final seconds of the third quarter.
-While Manning threw one touchdown pass and one successful two-point conversion, he also threw two costly interceptions, one of which was returned for a touchdown by Malcolm Smith in the second quarter.
+While Manning threw one touchdown pass and one successful two-point conversion, he also threw two costly interceptions, one of which was returned for a touchdown by Malcolm Smith in the second quarter, who went on to win Super Bowl MVP.

 On the NFL Top 100 Players of 2014, he was ranked as the best player in the league by his peers.